 What is Degenerative Disc Disease?

 Degenerative disc disease, despite its name, isn’t actually a disease.
-It is a general phrase which describes the alterations of the intervertebral discs that normally occur as we get older.
+It is a general phrase that describes the alterations of the intervertebral discs that normally occur as we get older.

 What are the causes of Degenerative disc disease?